Why CodeCrafters?

 Pick your heroes by what they’ve built.

-Average developers absorb habits from whichever tutorial ranks first or whichever influencer is loudest.
-They feel the gap every time they can’t explain something at work.
-The insecurity is quiet but persistent.
-They know they should go deeper, but the real work is daunting and most wouldn’t know where to start.
-That’s what we solve.
+Most developers learn from whatever tutorial ranks first or whatever influencer is loudest.
+They know they should go deeper.
+The problem is the real work is daunting and there's no obvious on-ramp.
+That's what we are.

 "When React came out and started getting some traction, I wrote my own React to learn the vdom and reconciliation.
 I also wanted to use functions instead of classes.
 The lesson was twofold: great way to learn, and I should just use React"